Cerdic of Wessex: King of Wessex

-According to the Anglo-Saxon Chronicle, Cerdic landed in what is today Hampshire in 495 with his son Cynric in five ships.
-He is said to have fought a Brittonic king named Natanleod at Natanleaga and killed him 13 years later (in 508) and to have fought at Cerdicesleag in 519.
-Natanleaga is commonly identified as Netley Marsh in Hampshire and Cerdicesleag as Charford (Cerdic's Ford).
+According to the Anglo-Saxon Chronicle, in 495 Cerdic, accompanied by his son Cynric, landed in Britain with five ships at a place called Cerdic's-ore, presumably in what is present-day Hampshire.
+He is said to have fought a Brittonic king named Natanleod in 508, slaying him along with 5,000 men after which all the land was named 'Natanleaga' up to Cerdices Ford.
+He then fought another battle against the Britons at Cerdices Ford in 519 based on the Anglo Saxon Chronicle's account.
+Natanleaga is often identified as Netley Marsh in Hampshire, however, it could refer to the region of the New Forest and Cerdices Ford is associated with North Charford which was called 'Cerde Ford' in the Domesday Book.
 The conquest of the Isle of Wight is mentioned among his campaigns, and it later was given to his kinsmen Stuf and Wihtgar (who supposedly arrived with the West Saxons in 514).
 Cerdic is said by the Anglo-Saxon Chronicle to have died in 534, succeeded by his son Cynric.